 It’s often difficult for leaders to find their place in a department as they don’t want to be seen as a micromanager, but also don’t want to be seen as a pushover.

-A good leader is one that is assertive, yet fair.
+A good leader is one that is assertive, yet fair but many simply do not know how to be assertive with their teams.

 “This is a priority.”